django/deps/final/0018-technical-governance-6x.rst

 ways:

-* They become ineligible due to actions of the Code of Conduct committee of the DSF.
+* They become ineligible due to actions of the Code of Conduct Working Group of the DSF.
 If this occurs, the affected person immediately ceases to be a member of the Steering Council.
 If that person's ineligibility ends at a later date, they may become a candidate for the Steering Council again in an election occurring